ProlificsPanther/Docker-Panther/README.md

 * Enter the container:
   docker exec -ti pantherclient bash

-* Test our Samples(already packed in image):
+* Test our Samples(included in image):

 # To access the image from Openshift:
 1) Create a Project
 2) Click on Deploy an image
-3) Search for "prolificspanther/pantherweb", specify the name.
+3) Search for "prolificspanther/pantherclient", specify the name.
 4) Click "Deploy".
 5) Go to the Pods section, as soon as it changes from "Creating container" to "Running", enter into the Pod and switch to "Terminal" tab.
 6) Run the command( to test prodev):